rexso/linal.js/README.md

     * swap(vec2)
     * toString()
   * Properties:
+    * array - returns a Float32Array with the vector values
     * copy - returns a copy of the vector
     * length - returns the length of the vector
     * normalized - returns a normalized version of the vector